NipunDas/Taskinator-Project/packages/express-backend/Backend.md

 `npx nodemon src/backend.js`

-The following routes can be used to create and manipulate users/tasklists (on top of the base URL http://localhost:3000):
+The following routes can be used to create and manipulate users/tasklists (on top of the base URL http://localhost:3000 or the deployed API on Azure).
+Note that all routes besides /signup and /login are protected since they contain sensitive user data, and the generated JWT token returned by the signup or login routes is needed to access any other routes.

+`POST /signup`

+Creates a new user by registering them.
+The request body must specify the user's name, username, and password.
+Responds with a JWT token upon success, which can be used to access protected routes.

+`POST /login`

+Attempts to log in an existing user.
+The request body must specify the user's name and password.
+Responds with a JWT token upon success, which can be used to access protected routes.

 `GET /users`